 DisplayPort 1.4 is still preferable to HDMI 2.0 due to its superior throughput and daisy-chaining abilities.
 However, if you aren’t running multiple monitors, the two are fairly evenly matched.

 USB-C ultimately depends on whether your laptop supports USB-C Alt Mode with DisplayPort, and whether the monitor delivers enough power to charge your laptop.
 If your laptop has both of those capabilities, USB-C is a convenient choice.

-Thunderbolt 3 is the fastest connection with the highest data throughput.
+Thunderbolt 3 is the fastest connection available on many computers, very few of which have HDMI 2.1 ports yet.
 For daisy-chaining two 4K monitors or connecting a 5K display, it’s pretty much unbeatable.
 You can connect other devices, too, which is neat.
-However, you’ll need support on both the monitor and computer side, and a pricey cable or two.
+However, you’ll need support on both the monitor and computer side—and a pricey cable or two.